 Brand or cause awareness

-Educating your target audience
+Educating your target audience with TikTok for Good

 Engaging with your target audience

 Social media is all about (you guessed it) being social.
 One of the main ways you can keep social media social is by engaging with your audience.
-Engagement can be responding to comments on your posts, liking and sharing content posted by your partners, tagging your donors or volunteers in posts, and more!
-On TikTok one of the main ways you can engage with your audience is through user generated content (UGC).
+Engagement can involve responding to comments on your posts, liking and sharing content posted by your partners, tagging your donors or volunteers in posts, and more!
+On TikTok, one of the main ways you can engage with your audience is through user generated content (UGC).

-To expand your reach and engage with new audiences you can add co-moderators to your live session (you can invite up to 20 moderators at once!).
+To expand your reach and engage with new audiences, you can add co-moderators to your live session (you can invite up to 20 moderators at once!).
 Once you go live, all of your followers will receive an in-app notification and a push notification (if they have push notifications enabled) to their phone.

 To go live on TikTok do the following: